Vocalist Yasmin Levy arrives in Sofia for concert

 In a way, many concerts are events for peace.
 This one definitely is.
 Yasmin Levy is aware of the hatred against Israel, the terror against the Jewish state, as well as other conflicts in the Middle East.
 But she says she believes in love.
 And she expresses that belief in her songs, in more than one way.

-Photo: Yasmin Levy in Sofia, by Imanuel Marcus
+Photo: Yasmin Levy in Sofia, by Imanuel Marcus.
+Note: Photo not visible on small devices.